 My studio practice is varied.
 I have established a framework of categories, which I have developed over time and continually revisit.
 A major focus of my work has been figurative ceramic sculpture (both formal and conceptual), as well as activism-based sculpture and large-scale installation.
 I am concerned with the dialogue surrounding social critique: the complexities of identity and hidden narratives that highlight unspoken truths.
 I utilize the potential for narrative expression and symbolism in my work to tell these stories.
-Women’s rights, feminism, racial issues, peace, religion, climate change and gun violence are subjects I am drawn to.
+Feminism, racial issues, religion and gun violence are subjects I am drawn to.
 I often examine the dark side of human nature.

 Sometimes I explore abstract or biomorphic territory and vessels with roots in organic matter take on an expressive human quality.
 I delight in this ambiguity, this duality, and this transformation.

-In all of my work, formal, freeform or conceptual, I seek to visually manifest an aspect of human emotion, a sensorial disruption, in hopes of eliciting a visceral connection with the viewer.
+In all of my work, formal, freeform or conceptual, I seek to find that magical moment marked by a sensorial disruption that manifests an aspect of human emotion, in hopes the of eliciting a visceral connection with the viewer.